learn-js/learnjs-01-introduction/chapters/02-the-basics.md

 // returns .9
 ```

-Note that anytime an operator is used with a mix of integer and float numbers, the result will typically be a float.
+Note that any time an operator is used with a mix of integer and float numbers, the result will typically be a float.

 ### Multiply: